ZF 9HP transmission

-9HP is ZF Friedrichshafen AG's trademark name for its nine-speed automatic transmission models (9-speed transmission with Hydraulic converter and Planetary gearsets) for transverse engine applications, designed by ZF's subsidiary in Saarbrücken and built in Gray Court, South Carolina.
+9HP is the trademark name for the ZF Friedrichshafen 9-speed automatic transmission models (9-speed transmission with Hydraulic converter and Planetary gearsets) for transverse engine applications, designed by ZF's subsidiary in Saarbrücken and built in Gray Court, South Carolina.
 It is used in front-wheel drive and all-wheel drive vehicles.

-Abstract

-Land Rover and Jeep demonstrated the world's first nine-speed automatic transmissions for passenger cars at the 2013 Geneva Motor Show.
-The 2014 Jeep Cherokee featured the world's first nine-speed automatic transmission for a passenger vehicle to market.
+The 9HP is the world's first 9-speed automatic transmission for passenger cars.
+Land Rover and Jeep launched it at the 2013 Geneva Motor Show.
+The 2014 Jeep Cherokee then was the first car with this transmission delivered to customers.